gitdavehorsley/falcon-mcp-codebuild/README.md

 ## Architecture

 The CloudFormation template creates:
-1. A CodeBuild project with configurable source (AWS CodeCommit, S3, or GitHub)
+1. A CodeBuild project with embedded BuildSpec and Dockerfile for complete build automation
+2. Configurable source control (AWS CodeCommit, S3, or GitHub) with automatic webhooks
-2. Automatic webhooks for Git-based sources (CodeCommit/GitHub) that trigger on main branch pushes
 3. An optional ECR repository for Docker image storage with lifecycle policies
 4. An IAM service role with appropriate permissions based on source type and ECR requirements
 5. A CloudWatch log group for storing build logs

+**Everything is Self-Contained**: Unlike external BuildSpec files, this template embeds all build logic, making deployments completely independent of repository contents.

 ## Build Process